kdroukman/ps_support/lenovo/k8s/README.md

 This following example illustrates setting up APM for a Java microservice.

-_note: There are various ways to add libraries and environment variables to containers.
+_note: There are various ways to add libraries and environment variables to containers and Kubernetes provides a lot of flexibility around this.
 This illustrates one such method._

 **1)** Download Java Trace agent .jar file from: https://github.com/signalfx/signalfx-java-tracing/releases **2)** Add the .jar file to a location in your container by packaging it into an image: